These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 - Flax meal: Acts as a binder.
 You could also use ground chia seeds.

-- Agave syrup: Adds sweetness.
-You could also use maple syrup.
+- Maple syrup: Adds sweetness.
+You could also use agave syrup.

 - Vanilla extract: Enhances flavors.